arbCoding/sac-format/README.md

 The tests:
 * `sac_type_test`
     - This tests converting between standard types and binary, and back, following the SAC conventions.
-    - This will work without and SAC files
+    - This will work without any SAC files
 * `sac_io_test`
     - This tests opening a sac file (low-level io) and reading some of the header information, which it will spit out to the console.
     - This requires an input sac file (need to implement taking user provided file instead of hard-coded file not provided in this repository)
 * `sac_stream_test`
     - This tests reading a sac file as a `SacStream` object (high-level io) and spits out all the header/footer values.
     - It converts v6 files to v7.
 It writes out a v6 sac file with a tracer and a v7 sac file with a tracer.
-    - This requires and input sac file (need to implement taking user provided file instead of hard-coded file not provided in this repository)
+    - This requires an input sac file (need to implement taking user provided file instead of hard-coded file not provided in this repository)

 ---